MellKam/soundify/README.md

 </div>

 <div align="center">
+	<i>Not ready for production</i>
   <strong>
-    <h1 align="center">Soundify</h1>
+    <h1 align="center">Soundify (ALPHA)</h1>
   </strong>
   <p align="center">
     Soundify is a lightweight and flexible library for seamless communication with Spotify API, designed to work smoothly with TypeScript, Deno, Node.js, and client-side JavaScript.
-It's open source and provides an easy-to-use interface for accessing Spotify's music data, including user authorization and authentication.
+It's open source and provides an easy-to-use interface for accessing Spotify's data.
   </p>
 </div>

-> (ALPHA) This package is in active development now.
-All API may be not stable and this is not recemended to use in production.

 # What makes this library special?

 - Multiplatform: You can use it with Node.js, Deno on the server, or with client-side JavaScript.
-- Modern: It leverages modern web APIs like native `fetch`, `crypto`, and `URLSearchParams`, and doesn't require any external dependencies.
+- Modern: It leverages modern web APIs like native `fetch`, `crypto`, `URLSearchParams` and doesn't require any external dependencies.
 - Lightweight and treeshakable: It's designed to be as small as possible (exact size TBD).
 - TypeScript first: It's built with TypeScript and provides great support for it out of the box.
 - Comprehensive Spotify Auth support: It can handle all Spotify Auth flows and automatically refreshes access tokens.